mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Cloud/index.md

 ### Before transferring data to the cloud : Always encrypt the data

   Use this feature to encrypt your data before moving it to Dropbox.
 You can encrypt all data before transferring it to the cloud, using the Advanced Encryption Standard (AES) and an encryption key you provide.
 The key will be stored in the systems keychain.
-You cannot set the encryption key if ther is cloud activity.
+You cannot set the encryption key if there is cloud activity.

 ### When authorizing MAMP PRO with Dropbox : Use in-app webview